kubeslice-ent/egs-installation/README.md

        enable_troubleshoot: false                # Enable troubleshooting mode for additional logs and checks
    ```

-   **📌 IMPORTANT NOTE:** The `DCGM_EXPORTER_JOB_NAME` value (`gpu-metrics`) must match the Prometheus scrape job name configured in your Prometheus configuration.
-Without proper Prometheus scrape configuration, GPU metrics will not be collected from the worker cluster and monitoring dashboards will not display GPU data.
-Ensure your Prometheus configuration includes the corresponding scrape job.
-For detailed Prometheus configuration, see [EGS Worker Prerequisites](docs/EGS-Worker-Prerequisites.md).

    **Step 2: Add Cluster Registration**

    Add corresponding entries in the `cluster_registration` section for each new worker: